-This course provides an introduction to literary Modernism as an artistic movement that transformed literary production in Europe and the United States in the first half of the twentieth century.
+This course provides an introduction to literary Modernism as an artistic movement that transformed literary production in Europe and the United States from the end of the nineteenth century and across the first half of the twentieth century.
 In response to the unsettling social, political, and cultural changes brought about by an era of 'modernity', writers sought to create art that would engage with and reflect these changes.
 Through the study of key Modernist texts (prose and poetry), students will learn about the diverse innovations in form, style, and subject matter characteristic of the movement.
 Works studied may be British, American, or both.

 On successful completion of the course students will be able to:

 1. Recognise and discuss features of Modernist literary texts;

 2. Analyse and interpret a range of Modernist texts;

 3. Explain how specific Modernist literary works reflect on social and artistic developments and concepts from the era;